DanWahlin/FluidAngular/readme.md

-# Welcome to the Fluid Framework Angular Examples Repository!
+# Fluid Framework Angular Examples Repository

 This codebase includes examples of collaborative applications built with the Fluid Framework and Angular.
 For documentation about the Fluid Framework, go to https://FluidFramework.com.
 The Fluid Framework repository lives at https://github.com/Microsoft/FluidFramework.